Home / Retiree / Accessing super / What advice can I get from my super fund in retirement?

 Under current regulations, there are two types of financial product advice – general advice and personal advice.

 General advice means your personal circumstances are not considered – the advice is not tailored to you.
-Most super funds provide general advice, and it can be useful to understand more about how to make good decisions about your super.
-What general advice can’t do is recommend the best course of action for you.
+Most super funds provide general advice, and it can help you make good decisions about your super.
+What general advice can’t do is recommend the best course of action for you personally.

 Personal advice is tailored to you.
 The adviser will collect information about your financial situation and goals and make a recommendation.
 Most super funds also offer personal advice, but it may come with a fee attached and/or may cover limited topics.

-Your fund may employ ‘in-house’ financial advisers to give personal advice to members or may refer you to an external panel of advisers.
+Your fund may provide personal advice through digital tools that can give you a personalised recommendation (robo-advice), employ ‘in-house’ financial advisers to give personal advice to members or refer you to an external panel of advisers.
+Many funds use more than one delivery model, for example, robo-advice for simple issues and human advisers for more complex situations.

 Advice about super in retirement

-If your super fund can offer you personal advice, it will (at a minimum) cover your super – including both accumulation and retirement phase (pension) accounts.
+If your super fund offers personal advice, it will (at a minimum) cover your super, including both accumulation and retirement phase (pension) accounts.

 In retirement, this advice covers three broad categories: